Callboard

 Auditions for Spring 2025 Productions & Workshops

-• Update: Auditions for Lysistrata have been rescheduled for December 9, with callbacks on December 10.
-In-person auditions are preferred, but there will be a Zoom option (at a different time) for students who are unable to attend in person.
-Audition sign-up forms will be available on this page on November 25 by 10am.
+• Auditions for Lysistrata have been rescheduled for December 9, with callbacks on December 10.
+In-person auditions are preferred, but there will be a Zoom option on December 6 for students who are unable to attend in person.
+Click the drop-down below for production details and a link to audition sign-ups.

-• Auditions for all other productions will be held in the first two weeks of the semester in January.
+• Auditions for Berkeley Dance Project and Student-Directed Workshops will be held on January 22 and 27, respectively.
 Sign-ups will be available on this page at least two weeks in advance.

 Studio Production: Lysistrata